Warrior Run School District

 The Warrior Run School District has an assessment plan which specifies the type of evaluations that are administered at various grade levels.
 The analysis of assessment results is an important child find strategy, and students may be referred to the school guidance counselor and/or school psychologist for additional assessment.

-New in 17-18 ~ A second grade gifted screening is completed in April of each school year.
+A second grade gifted screening is completed in April of each school year.
 From the screening which includes ratings by teachers on may different domains, the school psychologists will complete brief ability screeners on the top 5-10% of students in September of the following year.
-Those students who demonstrate a need for further assessment will be moved to level 3 which includes a compehensive gifted evaluation.
+Those students who demonstrate a need for further assessment will be moved to level 3 which includes a comprehensive gifted evaluation.

 Initiating an Evaluation